MiWeiss/Project-Tips/mini_sections/simple_git.md

 2. **Implement new Features on distinct branches** and merge them into master when the feature is completely implemented.
     Keeping features as small as possible (and thus merging early and often) helps you to avoid merge conflicts.
 3. **Commit and Push often**.
 This makes sure you don't lose much if your PC crashes.
-    Also, if you mess up you can always just go back to a previous version and try again (e.g. `git revert` do discard uncomitted changes).
+    Also, if you mess up you can always just go back to a previous version and try again (e.g. `git revert` do discard uncommitted changes).
     Run your unit tests whenever you commit to make sure your changes did not introduce any new bugs.